Maintaining an llms.txt that nobody's reading

 I knew the verdict before I started.
 The pattern of statements (and non-statements) on the topic is difficult to ignore.
 But I went and made an llms.txt file anyway.

 The point was to walk the steps myself.
-There's lessons to be learned from doing a pointless thing like gargling with jelly, whereas someone telling me “you're just wasting your time” doesn't land in the same way.
+There are lessons to be learned from doing a pointless thing like gargling with jelly, whereas someone telling me “you're just wasting your time” doesn't land in the same way.

 I wanted to write the file, wire it into the build, and work out exactly how it was pointless and where, quietly, it might provide value.